atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-aws/_index.md

 ![image-20210726083635919](images/image-20210726083635919.png)

-Based on the name you selected and the domain AWS will give you options of free domains and their pricing.
-As I am looking for best deal .link domain seems like good option at cost of 5$ / year.
+Based on the domain name you search, AWS will give you similar options, and their pricing.
+As I am looking for the best deal, the .link domain seems like a good option at a cost of 5$ / year.

 In my case 4atsign.link is free and I will register it by clicking “Add to cart” and continue.